nexivionlabs/nexivionlabs/README.md

 * AI-native startups
 * Future creative platforms

-The goal is to build backend systems that can **think, generate, optimize and Autonomous deliver** content with minimal human intervention.
+The goal is to build backend systems that can **think, generate, optimize and deliver** content with minimal human intervention.

 > Long-term vision: become the infrastructure layer behind next-generation AI creative tools.